-A study from 2017 by GfK Media Scope on the German cinema market revealed that younger movie-goers increasingly prefer to go to theaters on weekend rather than during the week.
-Furthermore, data shows that the life cycle of movies is getting shorter, meaning that more revenue is created during the release week of new movies.
+A study from 2017 by GfK Media Scope on the German cinema market revealed that younger movie-goers prefer to go to theaters on weekend rather than during the week.
+Furthermore, data shows that the life cycle of movies is getting shorter.
+Hence, more revenue is created during the release week of new movies.
 Lastly, competition from online movie streaming services, such as Netflix, are threatening the profitability of traditional cinemas.
 These patterns can also be seen in other European and international cinema markets.

-The question is how exhibitors might reverse this trend and make cinemas attractive again for millennials, which are offered a wide variety of alternatives in the form of movie streaming services and new competition from other forms of entertainment and the ease of consuming visual content digitally.
+The question is how exhibitors might reverse this trend and make cinemas attractive again for millennials.
+A wide variety of alternatives in the form of movie streaming services threaten cinemas.
+Also, new competition in other forms of entertainment is arising.

 Customization brings millennials to the cinema

-When asking millennials how to get them into the cinema, a lot of them answer that they consider going to the theater more often when premium features are offered, which would bring back the unique movie experience.
+Many millennials consider going to the theater more often when premium features are offered.
+That way, they can enjoy the unique movie experience.
 This highlights the need for exhibitors to invest in theatrical experiences that include premium features like large, comfortable chairs, immersive sound, large-format screens, as well as reserved and personalized ticketing.
+The easier step for most exhibitors might be implementing new product features for a better movie experience.
+The tricky part is finding the right strategy to price the new features.

-The key for exhibitors to succeed in the complex environment of different pricing strategies is to understand the audience well enough to know what are the optimal price points for their movie tickets.
-If tickets are priced too high, cinemas risk a poor attendance in theaters, while low tickets might not even cover the costs they are dealing with.
+Understand the audience well enough to know what are the optimal price points for movie tickets are is the key for exhibitors.
+If tickets are priced too high, cinemas risk a poor attendance in theaters.
+On the other hand, low tickets might not even cover the costs.

-In an ideal situation, you as an exhibitor would know exactly how many people will attend the movie in your theater and what premium features will be used, so you can price accordingly to the demand and find the right ticket price for each customer.
-While this seems to be unachievable, today’s data science can already predict quite accurate the attendance in theatres, based on hundreds of factors that drive demand, such as movie life cycle, movie popularity, theater location, weather, and many more.
+In an ideal situation, an exhibitor knows exactly how many people will attend the movie.
+Also, what premium features will be used.
+This way, they can price accordingly to the demand and find the right ticket price for each customer.
+While this seems to be unachievable, today’s data science can already predict the attendance in theatres, based on hundreds of factors that drive demand.
+Those facotrs are movie life cycle, movie popularity, theater location, weather, and many more.

-Discussing pricing challenges at the UNIC Cinema Days 2018
+Discussing cinemas pricing strategy at the UNIC Cinema Days 2018

 Christian Kluge and Gergana Ivanova from Smart Pricer have carried out the workshop “Overcoming pricing challenges”.
-The focus of the workshop was to analyze current pricing models in cinemas and discuss the obstacles that prevent the implementation of new pricing methods to stay ahead in the game and adapt to the changing landscape.
-The efforts are driven by the aim to attract the younger audience again and offer more flexible ticket prices for visitor’s convenience.
+The focus of the workshop was to analyze current pricing models in cinemas.
+Furthermore, they discussed the obstacles that prevent an implementation of new pricing methods.
+The efforts are driven by the aim to attract a younger audience and offer more flexible ticket prices for visitor’s convenience.

 The current state of pricing grants room for improvement

-During the workshop, the attendees were faced with the question about the current pricing strategy.
-It was revealed that the majority of exhibitors admit the prices of nearby cinemas play one of the biggest roles in determining own movie ticket prices.
+The attendees faced questions about their current pricing strategy.
+It was revealed that the majority of exhibitors admit to use the prices of nearby cinemas to determining own movie ticket prices.

-Almost all cinemas already offer some kind of price differentiation for their customers.
-A survey on the price differentiations that are most common in the theaters of the attendees revealed, that most cinemas already differentiate their prices by movie format, demographics, physical location, and day of the week.
+Nevertheöess, almost all cinemas offer some kind of price differentiation for their customers.
+A survey on the most common price differentiations in the theaters revealed, that prices differ by movie format, demographics, physical location, and day of the week.

-However, less differentiation could be seen in more specific demand-impacting factors, such as time of the day, promotions, seat location in the auditorium, and anticipated movie popularity (Exhibit 2).
-When looking back at the mentioned survey by GfK Media Scope that many young movie-goers would prefer more customized cinema experiences and better choice, it becomes clear that exhibitors are missing the opportunity to differentiate their products and align prices accordingly.
+However, less differentiation takes place in more specific demand-impacting factors, such as time of the day, promotions, seat location in the auditorium, and anticipated movie popularity (Exhibit 2).
+We learned that many young movie-goers would prefer a highly customized cinema experiences.
+As a result, it becomes clear that exhibitors are missing the opportunity to differentiate products and align prices accordingly.